hajaknow/cdk-ts-workshop/README.md

 ## Exercise 6.5: Destroy the current deployment

+We are about to start nesting Constructs and moving Constructs from one Stack to another.
-The following refactorings change the Logical IDs of our deployed resources.
-If we change them, we cannot use CDK to destroy them.
+These refactorings will modify the Logical IDs  of our deployed resources.
+After changing them we cannot use CDK to destroy them anymore.

-So it is wise to destroy our resources now, before touching the code.
+So it is always wise to destroy our resources now, before doing something that affects the Logical IDs.

 ```bash
 cdklocal destroy --force
 ```

-BTW, changes in Logical IDs are precisely the kind of thing why you would want to always make a git commit after a successful deployment!
+BTW, changes in Logical IDs are precisely the kind of thing why you would want to always make a `git commit` after a successful deployment!
 Cloud people call it `git-ops`, we developers just call it `git`.

-For this workshop, let's not stress it too much.
+For this workshop, though, let's not worry about it.

 > **NOTE:**
-> If your infrastructure gets too stuck and you can't destroy it with CDK,
+> If your infrastructure gets too stuck and you can't destroy it with CDK anymore, simply terminate LocalStack
-> simply terminate LocalStack with `CTRL+C` or run `docker-compose down` in the root of the repo.
+> by pressing `CTRL+C` in the LocalStack terminal or run `docker-compose down` in the root of the repo.
+> Then you can start LocalStack from fresh, run `cdklocal bootstrap` and finally `cdklocal deploy --require-approval never`.

 ## Exercise 7: Refactor the Hello Lambda into a Construct!